Manga de Clavo: History

 Amongst the most prominent foreigners who visited Manga de Clavo is the Marquise Calderón de la Barca, wife of Angel Calderon de la Barca, minister plenipotentiary of Spain in Mexico from 1839 to 1842.
 In her book "Life in Mexico", Calderón gives an account of the journey made from Veracruz to Manga de Clavo and the reception she had from Santa Anna and his family, this being one of the few examples and most famous description that exists of the hacienda:

 We arrived about five at Manga de Clavo, after passing through leagues of natural garden, the property of Santa Anna.
 The house is pretty, slight-looking, and kept in nice order.
 We were received by an aide-de-camp in uniform, and by several officers, and conducted to a large, cool, agreeable apartment, with little furniture [...]
 In a little while entered General Santa Anna himself; a gentlemanly, good-looking, quietly-dressed, rather melancholy-looking person, with one leg [...]
 He has a sallow complexion, fine dark eyes, soft and penetrating, and an interesting expression of face.
 We then proceeded to look at the out-houses and offices; There are no gardens, but, as he observed, the whole country, which for twelve leagues square belongs to him, is a garden.

 Although the importance of this site began to decline due to Santa Anna's frequent absences, María Inés' death in 1844 and the 1847–1858 invasion of the United States marked the beginning of its downfall.
 After the uprisings that began with the Plan of Ayutla revolution, forcing Santa Anna into definitive exile in 1855, some of his properties were confiscated, most of the land was sold and soon Manga de Clavo was lost to landscape and memory.

 Subsequently, some indications prove that the hacienda survived to the last decade of the nineteenth century, before the Mexican Revolution and the execution of its agricultural policies that ceased large estates and extensive lands, divided and reduced in many cases only to its main enclosure or manor house.
-Therefore, it can be inferred that between the years of 1920 and 1940 Manga de Clavo's process of disappearance of the accelerated becoming a ruin, consuming itself until being buried in the national unconscious.
+Therefore, it can be inferred that between the years of 1920 and 1940, Manga de Clavo's process of disappearing and becoming a ruin accelerated, with the hacienda consuming itself until it was buried in the national unconscious.